Book Review of “Almost Famous Women: Stories” by Megan Mayhew Bergman.

 Bergman’s writing is ethereal, gentle, and mysterious, with poetic passages that virtually caress her readers.
 At the same time, her stories are both accessible and inviting, both because of and despite how compellingly unusual these women were.
 To think we get all this from a woman who, tells us in her notes said she’s “uncomfortable writing historical fiction.”
 Well, she certainly fooled me, since there is absolutely nothing at all uneasy in her literary style.
 After all this, you won’t be surprised when I say that I must give this book a full five stars out of five and highly recommend it (and here’s hoping that this book brings Bergman the recognition that her subjects failed to attain).

-“Almost Famous Women” by Megan Mayhew Bergman published by Scribner, released January 6, 2015 is available on from Amazon, Barnes & Noble, eBooks.com, iTunes (iBook and Audiobook), The Book Depository (free worldwide delivery), new or used from Better World Books (to promote libraries and world literary) and Alibris, as well as from an IndieBound store near you.
+“Almost Famous Women” by Megan Mayhew Bergman published by Scribner, released January 6, 2015 is available on (via these affiliate links) from Amazon, eBooks.com, iTunes (iBook and Audiobook), The Book Depository (free worldwide delivery), new or used from Better World Books (to promote libraries and world literary) and Alibris, as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an advance reader’s copy of this book via NetGalley.